Sample In-Person ITAA Meeting Script

 Tradition 12: Anonymity is the spiritual foundation of all these traditions, ever reminding us to place principles before personalities.

-Discussion is not limited to the topic(s) of the day.
+We will now move into the sharing part of the meeting.
+Sharing is not limited to the [topic(s) / reading / lead share].
 If you are new, you can introduce yourself and, if you feel comfortable, share what brought you to ITAA.
-There will be time at the end of the meeting to ask questions.
+There will be time after the meeting to ask questions.

 In this meeting, we seek to provide a safe, non-judgmental environment for people to find strength, healing and recovery.
-We ask that members avoid cross talk, which is any commenting, interrupting, judging, advice giving, feedback, or dialogue in response to another member’s share.
+If we relate to another member’s share, we are welcome to share along similar lines from our own experience, but we ask that members address the group as a whole and avoid ‘cross talk,’ which includes interrupting, criticism, feedback, or directly addressing another member during our share.
 Meetings are not a place to meet dating partners.
-Comments or behavior of a flirtatious, sexual, or aggressive nature directed towards other members are inappropriate, as is any discrimination in relation to sex, gender identity, race, creed, religion or sexual orientation.
+Comments or behavior of a flirtatious, sexual, or aggressive nature directed towards other members are inappropriate, as is discrimination of any kind.
 We also suggest that members avoid describing specific digital content in detail such as the names of specific websites or apps.
-At any point during the meeting, anyone may raise their hand and say the phrase “Safety statement” and I will re-read the Safety statement.
-You may also reach out to me or another trusted member after the meeting if you feel uncomfortable for any reason.

-And with that, the floor is open for shares.
-If you’d like to share, please raise your hand and introduce yourself.
+The floor is now open for shares.
+If you’d like to share, please unmute and introduce yourself.
+You may also raise your hand and introduce yourself.

 Suggested options after the first round of shares: